bmokase3093/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.
 Write a Bash script that displays To infinity and beyond indefinitely.
 Write a Bash script that stops 4-to_infinity_and_beyond process.
+Write a Bash script that stops 4-to_infinity_and_beyond process.